Jialing-Huang/MathPuzzleAndroidProject/README.md

 # MathPuzzleAndroidProject
-A small android math puzzle project.
+A small android projeect as a simple math puzzle game.